Xixiong-Guo/My-project/Lending club load data analysis/README.md

 2) Impute the missing data, depending on the category of each feature

 # EDA (Exploratory data analysis)
 [4.
-Categorical variable encode](https://github.com/Xixiong-Guo/My-project/blob/master/Lending%20club%20load%20data%20analysis/4.%20Categorical%20variable%20encode.ipynb): Explore each categorical feature, and encode if it's order matters
+Categorical variable encode](https://github.com/Xixiong-Guo/My-project/blob/master/Lending%20club%20load%20data%20analysis/4.%20Categorical%20variable%20encode.ipynb): Explore each categorical feature, and encode if its order matters

 # To be continued